trbraley03/LLASync/readme.md

 # Language-Learning-App
-Language Learning App for Filipino by Hello Worlders
+Language Learning App for Filipino by Hello

+# GUI Video Walk-through
+Get an idea of the final project with the GUI video walk-through on YouTube here: [Video Walk-through](https://youtu.be/9BkRCLGuQPQ)

 Our application is designed to help English speakers learn Filipino (Latin-based Tagalog) through interactive games and storybooks.
 The software offers three difficulty levels (easy, medium, and hard), making it suitable for a wide range of learners, yet primarily focused on primary school aged childern.